yemiajibola23/court-iq-api/docs/SCRIPTS.md

                      [--labels "label1,label2"] [--reviewers "alice,bob"]
                      [--title "Day N: Title"] [--body-file path] [--no-push]

+Notes:
+  - --labels is optional and may be provided with or without a value.
+    * With a value (e.g., --labels "l1,l2"): applies those labels.
+    * Without a value (e.g., --labels): applies no labels.
+  - --reviewers requires a value if provided.

 Behavior:
   - Determines day from --day or meta/plan.yml (current_day)
   - Title defaults to "Day N: <ROADMAP heading>" when possible